LucasEstafanous/Resume/index.md

 - Designed and executed website tests using Selenium, ensuring the reliability and functionality of web applications.

 - Implemented alerting and monitoring solutions within various management software, such as Grafana, for website/node connectivity.

-- Conducted version updates on servers by securely accessing diverse environments via SSH and utilizing the console, ensuring seamless transitions to the latest software versions for enhanced performance and security.
-Proficient in remoting software, such as SSH, RDP, and Ansible to orchestrate host and node settings and issue updates. [move to line 5]

 - Managed and updated stacks and containers within Docker using Portainer, ensuring efficient deployment and maintenance of software stacks for enhanced system performance and reliability.